-- 35. The evaluation design will be formative in that the primary approach will be to judge the design and implementation process of the Resource Allocation Framework.
-However, the design will include opportunities for external comparison of the design and implementation experience of the Resource Allocation Framework against other allocation frameworks, such as International Development Association16 and those of the other Multilateral Development Banks.
+- 35. The review design will be formative in that the primary approach will be to judge the design and implementation process of the Resource Allocation Framework.
+However, the design will include opportunities for external comparison of the design and implementation experience of the Resource Allocation Framework against other allocation frameworks, such as that of the International Development Association and those of the other Multilateral Development Banks.
 It may be early to observe large changes in project type and the overall structure of the GEF portfolio given the relatively recent launch of the Resource Allocation Framework, however, the database of the GEF Project Portfolio developed for the Joint Evaluation of the GEF Activity Cycle will be used to enable observation of initial changes that have occurred to date. - 36.
 In collecting data and drawing conclusions on the process of implementation the mid-term evaluation will provide a sound basis for assessing institutional and organizational changes that have potential to either support or hinder the overall goal of attaining and enhancing the sustainability of global environmental gains.
 The Evaluation Office will follow a "mixed methods" approach to ensure that data gathering and analysis deliver aggregate and synthetic qualitative and quantitative judgments on the basis of diverse material, from desk studies, interviews, surveys, expert panel judgments, portfolio analysis to stakeholder consultations.
-For this purpose, qualitative material will be further analyzed through specialized software17.
+For this purpose, qualitative material will be further analyzed through specialized software.
 The range of methodologies to be considered will be the following. - 37.
 Literature and desk review(s): Internally and externally generated information will be reviewed covering topics related to the design and implementation (sub-objectives 1 and 2) of the Resource Allocation Framework.
 The experiences and any evaluations of other resource allocation frameworks (e.g., International Development Association; International Fund for Agricultural Development, (sub-objective 3) will also be reviewed.
 The literature review will include, where appropriate, findings from recently completed evaluations such as the Evaluation of the GEF Small Grants Programme, Joint Evaluation of the GEF Activity Cycle and the Country Portfolio Evaluation in Costa Rica, Philippines and Samoa, as well as on-going evaluations such as the four Country Portfolio Evaluations in Africa. - 38.
 Delphi approach: A panel of independent experts on global biodiversity and climate change issues will provide an assessment of the GEF Benefits Indices.
 Similarly, a panel of independent experts on country performance issues will provide an assessment of the GEF Performance Indices.
 This panel will include experts with an understanding of performance based allocation systems at other multilateral institutions.
-The panel selection will be contracted to an institution with the requisite expertise in designing and implementing this methodological approach18.
-The participants in the Delphi
+Furthermore, the possibility will be explored for including questions that would usefully inform other work in the mid-term review.
+The study will be contracted on a competitive basis to an institution with the requisite expertise in designing and implementing this methodological approach.
+The participants in the Delphi methodology, with geographical representation, will be vetted for independence to prevent conflict of interest with GEF support.
+STAP will be invited to support the Delphi study through providing advice.

-16 For example, World Bank (2001) Review of the Performance-based Allocation System, IDA 10 - 12.
+&lt;sup>16 For example, World Bank (2001) Review of the Performance-based Allocation System, IDA 10 - 12.
 Operations Evaluation Department.
 Washington DC.

-17 For example using Atlas-ti - see www.atlasti.de
+&lt;sup>17 For example using Atlas-ti - see www.atlasti.de